 The identity of a substance is defined not only by the types of atoms or ions it contains, but by the quantity of each type of atom or ion.
 For example, water, H2O, and hydrogen peroxide, H2O2, are alike in that their respective molecules are composed of hydrogen and oxygen atoms.
 However, because a hydrogen peroxide molecule contains two oxygen atoms, as opposed to the water molecule, which has only one, the two substances exhibit very different properties.
 Today, we possess sophisticated instruments that allow the direct measurement of these defining microscopic traits; however, the same traits were originally derived from the measurement of macroscopic properties (the masses and volumes of bulk quantities of matter) using relatively simple tools (balances and volumetric glassware).
 This experimental approach required the introduction of a new unit for amount of substances, the mole, which remains indispensable in modern chemical science.

 The mole is an amount unit similar to familiar units like pair, dozen, gross, etc. It provides a specific measure of the number of atoms or molecules in a bulk sample of matter.
-A mole is defined as the amount of substance containing the same number of discrete entities (such as atoms, molecules, and ions) as the number of atoms in a sample of pure 12C weighing exactly 12 g.
+Until 2019, the definition of a mole was the amount of substance containing the same number of discrete entities (such as atoms, molecules, and ions) as the number of atoms in a sample of pure 12C with a mass of exactly 12 g.
 One Latin connotation for the word “mole” is “large mass” or “bulk,” which is consistent with its use as the name for this unit.
 The mole provides a link between an easily measured macroscopic property—bulk mass—and an extremely important fundamental property—number of atoms, molecules, and so forth.

-The number of entities composing a mole has been experimentally determined to be 6.02214179 × 1023, a fundamental constant named Avogadro’s number (NA) or the Avogadro constant in honor of Italian scientist Amedeo Avogadro.
-This constant is properly reported with an explicit unit of “per mole,” a conveniently rounded version being 6.022 × 1023/mol.
+The number of entities composing a mole has been experimentally determined to be 6.022141 × 1023.
+Since the 2019 redefinition, one mole is now defined as containing exactly 6.02214076 × 1023 elementary entities.
+This value is a fundamental constant named Avogadro’s number (NA) (or the Avogadro constant) in honor of Italian scientist Amedeo Avogadro.
+This constant is properly reported with an explicit unit of “per mole,” a typical rounded version being 6.022 × 1023/mol.
 The unit “per mole” may seem strange, but compare it to “per dozen” where there are 12/dozen (e.g., 12 cookies/dozen cookies, 12 pencils/dozen pencils, 12 entities/dozen entities, etc.).
 There are 6.022 × 1023 entities per mole.